mmstick/parallel/README.md

 parallel echo {} {1} {2} {3.} ::: 1 2 file.mkv    // {N} tokens are replaced by the Nth input argument
 parallel ::: "echo 1" "echo 2" "echo 3"           // If no command is supplied, the input arguments become commands. parallel 'cd {}; echo Directory: {}; echo - {}'   // Commands may be chained in the platform\'s shell. seq 1 10 | parallel 'echo {}'                     // If no input arguments are supplied, stdin will be read. seq 1 10 | parallel --pipe cat                    // Piping arguments to the standard input of the given command.
+#!/usr/bin/parallel --shebang echo            // Ability to use within a shebang line.
 ```

 ## Manual